 Benefits of Arugula and Spinach

-Arugula’s and spinach’ popularity has as much to do with their health benefits as its taste.
+Arugula’s and spinach’s popularity has as much to do with their health benefits as its taste.
 Arugula as being particularly high in cancer-fighting agents, while the delicious spinach is a nutrient-dense food that is high in fiber and phytochemicals.
+Perfect for your juicy salad!

 - Cancer Fighting Powerfoods!
 Arugula especially is one of the brassica family vegetables along with broccoli, cauliflower and cabbage that is high in cancer-fighting agents.